 Bloodied (literally) but unbowed I persevered, and spent the next few months practicing, reading articles and watching You-Tube videos by women from the mid-west USA with monotone voices.
 Whilst not exactly a ‘Road to Damascus’ moment, somewhere along the line the whole process suddenly clicked.
 I found that the animals were seemingly developing a character of their own accord, whilst I was just an accessory to the process.

 Suddenly feeling confident I opened a shop on Etsy, the internet craft sales website, and within a week had my first sale.
 That was in 2014, and sales have picked up, including commissions to make sculptures of real animals.
 My shop has been viewed by people all over the world, and my Furzie friends are now living in such diverse and exotic places as California and Berlin, New Mexico and Swindon.

-I may never make my fortune felting but I love the process and watching them evolve before my eyes.
+I love the process of needlefelting characters and watching them evolve before my eyes.
 Tools required are few, and the materials relatively inexpensive.
 I buy needles in bulk, wire for the ‘skeleton’ from a hardware store, and go to local farms to buy my wool straight from the animals back, so to speak.
 In a way this makes my creations even more like living beings, as in many cases I have met the animal which produced the wool from which they are made.
 My current favourites are Gotland wool and Alpaca fibre (did you know that there are over twenty different colours of Alpaca?)